Joel-Adving/uNode/readme.md

 # uNode

-uNode is a high-performance Node.js framework built on top of uWebSockets.js, providing a fast and efficient solution for building web servers and applications.
+uNode is a high-performance Node.js web api framework built on top of uWebSockets.js with multi-threading support.
+It is designed to be simple, fast, and easy to use. uNode is inspired by Express.js and ASP.NET Core minimal API.

 ## Features

-- Blazing fast performance with uWebSockets.js
+- Blazing fast performance
-- built in multi-threading support
+- Multi-threading
 - Simple and intuitive API
 - Route groups
 - Middleware
 - File serving
 - Streaming
+- Cookies
-- Cookies and request body bodies
+- Request body parsing

 ## Installation